-- L.11- Apply knowledge of language to understand how language 12.3 functions in different contexts, to make effective choices for meaning or style, and to comprehend more fully when reading or listening. - a.
-Vary syntax for effect, consulting references (e.g., Tufte's Artful Sentences) for guidance as needed;
+- L.11- Apply knowledge of language to understand how language functions in different contexts, to make effective choices for meaning or style, and to comprehend more fully when - a.
+Vary syntax for effect, consulting references (e.g., Tufte's Artful Sentences) for guidance as needed; apply an understanding of syntax to the study of complex texts when reading.